codmpm/node-red-contrib-loxone/README.md

 ---

 ![image of node-red flow for webservice](https://github.com/codmpm/node-red-contrib-loxone/blob/master/node-red-contrib-loxone-webservice.png?raw=true)
-The webservice node, added in version `0.1.0`, allows you to directly call webservice URI's through the already established websocket connection.
+The webservice node allows you to directly call webservice URI's through the already established websocket connection.

-Beginning with version `0.4.0` you can choose to automaticly append the incoming `msg.payload` to the set URI.
+You can choose to automaticly append the incoming `msg.payload` to the set URI.
 This is handy to add dynamic content to the webservice call, for example `DownOn` or `DownOff`.
+As of version `0.8.0` the returned msg-object will also hold `msg.data` where all data given by the call with be present.
+For example if you request `jdev/sps/io/<element>/All`...

 As the `UpDownDigital` (etc.) virtual input has no state where the control-in node can listen to, I've switched it as an example via the webservice-node.
 See a short video here: https://cloud.codm.de/nextcloud/index.php/s/IttSURIGl8OkUBf